amogh-assertai/kitting_station_v2/docs/frd/FRD_LIVE_KITTING_ACTIVITIES.md

   part was detected, when it was validated, every individual detection's own timestamp, and now every alert raised and how it was resolved — but there's no viewer for it yet)
-- "See current settings" and "History" button behavior
+- "History" button behavior (per-kit detection/timing/alert history viewer — "See current settings" is now built, see above; "History" is a separate, still-unbuilt feature)
 - Table 2 / Table 3 activities
 - Expected Client IPs and Push Notification settings captured in the activity snapshot are not yet used anywhere — reserved for a future